tsudalab/fmqa/README.md

-# fmbqm
+# fmqa
-The fmbqm package provides a trainable binary quadratic model `FMBQM`.
+The fmqa package provides a trainable binary quadratic model `FMBQM`.
 In combination with annealing solvers, it enables optimization of a black-box function in a data-driven way.
 This could expand the application of annealing solvers.